matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 }
 ```

-4. The existing device determines if the homeserver has sufficient capabilites to support the request (i.e. support for MSC3882).
+4. The existing device determines if the homeserver has sufficient capabilities to support the request (i.e. support for MSC3882).

 5. If it doesn't then it responds with the following and closes the rendezvous: